SimVascular/svFSI/INSTALL.md

 # **Build svFSI from Source**

-Below are the instructions to build svFSI on Ubuntu and MacOS.
+If you are interested in testing the new features in the most recent commit, we recommend you to build and run `svFSI` in [Docker container](./Docker/README.md).
+Otherwise, please follow the instructions below to build `svFSI` on Ubuntu and MacOS.

 <hr style="border:2px solid gray"> </hr>